Towards a Practical, Budget-Oblivious Algorithm for the Adwords Problem under Small Bids: Introduction

+A {\em budget-oblivious online algorithm} does not know the daily budgets of advertisers; however, in a run, it knows when the budget of an advertiser is exhausted.
+Yet its revenue is compared to the optimal revenue generated by an offline algorithm with full knowledge of the budget.
+The importance of a budget-oblivious algorithm lies in its use in autobidding platforms \cite{Auto-bidding, Chap-Adwords}, which manage the ad campaigns of large advertisers; they dynamically adjust bids and budgets over multiple search engines to improve performance.
+In Open Problem Number 20, Mehta \cite{Mehta2013online} asks for such an algorithm for \textsc{Small}.

+Recent insights on the online bipartite matching problem (\textsc{OBM}) encouraged us to seek such an algorithm.
+A simple optimal algorithm, called \textsc{Ranking}, achieving a competitive ratio of $\left(1 - {1 \over e}\right)$, was given in \cite{KVV} for \textsc{OBM}.
+However, the analysis of \textsc{Ranking} given in \cite{KVV} was difficult to comprehend.
+A sequence of papers has finally led to a simple and elegant analysis, see Section \ref{sec.related}.
+The simplicity of \textsc{Ranking} is particularly attractive; moreover, it has become the paradigm-setting algorithmic idea in the area of online and matching-based market design \cite{Book-Online}.

+Ideas underlying the new proof of \textsc{OBM} enabled us to generalize \textsc{Ranking} all the way to an algorithm for \textsc{Small}, while retaining the simplicity of the \textsc{Ranking}.
+As a result of this simplicity, our algorithm has better properties than \cite{MSVV}; in particular, it is budget-oblivious.
+A detailed discussion of its running time is given below.
+A budget-oblivious algorithm for \textsc{Small}, having a competitive ratio of $0.522$\footnote{Note that the greedy algorithm, which is clearly budget-oblivious, achieves a competitive ratio of $0.5$.} was recently obtained by Udwani \cite{Unknown-udwani2021adwords}, using the idea of an LP-free analysis, which involves writing appropriate linear inequalities to compare the online algorithm with the offline optimal algorithm.

-Given the complications in GENERAL and the already challenging probabilistic argument in the proof of RANKING, extending RANKING directly to GENERAL appeared quite hopeless.
-Fortunately, a clean setting was offered by an intermediate problem, which we call SINGLE-VALUED.
-Under this problem, each bidder can make bids of one value only, although the value may be different for different bidders.
-It turns out that SINGLE-VALUED had already been solved by a reduction to online vertex weighted matching, see Section \ref{sec.related}.
+At the outset of this work, extending \textsc{Ranking} directly to \textsc{Small} seemed an uphill task.
+Therefore we attempted an intermediate problem first, namely \textsc{Single-Valued}, in which each advertiser can make bids of one value only, although the value may be different for different advertisers.
+We note that \cite{Aggarwal2011online} had already obtained an optimal online algorithm for \textsc{Single-Valued} by reducing it to the vertex weighted online matching problem, see Section \ref{sec.related} for details.
+As explained in Section \ref{sec.ideas}, in order to develop tools for attacking \textsc{Small}, we needed to solve \textsc{Single-Valued} {\em directly}, and not resort to this reduction.